PatrickK-TM/Dev-HP/README.md

 About
 =====

-This is a fake honeypot is based python wrapper for snap7.
+This is a fake conpont honeypot is based python wrapper for snap7.
 Snap7 is an open source and it simulates nativelywith Siemens S7 PLCs.